github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-assignments-in-github-classroom.md

 You can either create a group and let students collaborate, or create an individual assignment for each student who participates in a course on {% data variables.product.prodname_classroom %}.

 When student(s) accept(s) an assignment - either individual or group -, GitHub Classroom automatically creates a new repository or adds them to a team in an existing repository.
 The repositories can be empty, or you can create the repositories from a template repository with starter code, documentation, tests, and other resources.
-Each assignment repository belongs to your organization account on {% data variables.product.prodname_dot_com %}.
+Each assignment repository belongs to your organization account on {% data variables.product.prodname_dotcom %}.

 Each assignment has a title and an optional deadline.
 You can choose the visibility of repositories that GitHub Classroom creates and choose access permissions.
 You can also automatically grade assignments and create a dedicated space to discuss the assignment with the student.